Kiselo Mlyako s Med i Orehi

 - 04

-Resist the urge to mix the bowl into a paste; let your spoon cut cleanly through the layers so every bite offers a distinct hit of tart dairy, floral sweetness, and earthy crunch.
+Serve immediately.
+Resist the urge to aggressively stir the bowl; let your spoon cut through the layers so every bite delivers a distinct hit of tart dairy, floral sweet, and earthy crunch.

 Notes